Zyepher/Zyebot-Dota2-Arcana-Store/README.md

 # Zyebot-Dota2-Arcana-Store
-This is an application that simulates the process of buying Arcana (similar to any other items within Steam) from third-party websites such as OPSkins or Bitskins where these services offer you a virtual inventory within their service.
-They allow you to withdraw from your inventory to your Steam account's inventory.
-Coded in Scala as the back-end & ScalaFX as the front-end.
+This is an application that simulates the process of buying Dota 2 Arcana (similar to any other items within Steam) from third-party services such as Bitskins where these services provide you with a virtual inventory within their service.
+Written in Scala with ScalaFX for graphical user-interface (GUI).